Stewart Copeland Tests The Police at Orchestral Scale

 Conductor Edwin Outwater.
 Photo: Steve Roby

-Miner Auditorium, typically scaled for small ensembles, required expansion with a wall-to-wall stage to accommodate the 22-piece SFCM Orchestra, including harp, gran cassa, and an expanded rhythm section.
+Miner Auditorium, typically scaled for small ensembles, required expansion with a wall-to-wall stage to accommodate the 22-piece SFCM, including harp, gran cassa, and an expanded rhythm section.
 Winds, brass, and strings occupied stage right, while bass, guitar, percussion, and Copeland’s drum kit anchored stage left.
 Conductor Edwin Outwater led the ensemble with clear focus, maintaining coordination across a dense, often shifting score.

 The Dazzling Derangettes.
 Photo: Steve Roby